 It’s possible to visit the remains of the ship in its original mound, and you can actually see the relics of the horse skeletons and get a sense of the importance of this burial.
 The museum also has a reconstructed version of the Ladby Ship docked by the fjord below the burial mound, as well as containing the treasures and archaeological findings of the burial grounds.

 Every year from April 1st to the end of October, the reconstructed Viking village of Bork comes alive when Vikings come and re-occupy the recreated houses, work with Viking-age crafts and other historical chores.

 Bork Vikingehavn demonstrates how the Vikings lived on the rugged west coast 1.000 years ago.
 The village and the harbour are built around various findings from the Viking Age’s West Jutland and in particular the archaeological excavations in the surrounding areas have inspired Bork Viking Harbour’s building style.

 At Bork Vikinge Havn you will also find a café and a large museum shop.
 They also have interesting exhibitions about Viking life and the marvellous, handmade “Bork Tapestry”.
+You can play Viking games, make your own leather pouch, shoot arrows at 3D targets and buy beautiful pearls.
 All through the year they organise several events with the annual Viking market as the highlight.